tangjm/data-engineering-notes/public/Talend/advanced/advanced.md

 Use CDC to update databases/data warehouses by only updating data that has changed (insertions, deletions, updates).
 By not having to process unchanged data, we are able to save time and money through reducing the time, compute resources, network bandwidth and memory required to keep data warehouses updated and in-sync with production databases.

-cf. CDC with loading and updating entire databases
+Contrast CDC with loading and updating entire databases.

 CDC is usually implemented by creating a CDC database that tracks changes to production databases and we can then use incremental ETLs based on transactions in our CDC database to synchronise or update data warehouses.

 ![Example case of CDC](images/cdc_example.png)

-CDC Architecture
+#### CDC Architecture

 Step 1 - production database tables are updated - this sets off a trigger which logs the change to the CDC database table Step 2 - look up the CDC database table to see what data we need from the production database tables to update our target database.